Ashgabat: Telecommunication

 In addition to the mobile network providers, Turkmentelecom provides internet services.

+As of June 2025, there are six Turkmentelecom internet cafés operating in Ashgabat.
+Despite the widespread availability of high-speed internet and devices in Turkmenistan, these cafés remain popular as multifunctional spaces for work, study, and cultural activities.
+They offer modern equipment and various digital services, such as scanning, printing, and online conferencing.

 Turkmenpochta is the official national postal operator of Turkmenistan.
 Based in Ashgabat, it currently operates through 38 postal offices in city.

 Media

 Notable newspapers published in Ashgabat include the daily newspapers Türkmenistan and Neytralny Turkmenistan.

 TV

 The main offices of 7 television channels are located in Ashgabat: Altyn Asyr, Yashlyk, Miras, Turkmenistan Sport, Turkmen Owazy, Ashgabat and Turkmenistan TV.

 Ashgabat TV is main city channel.
 The channel tells about the events of social, cultural, economic life, the activities of scientific and educational institutions of the Ashgabat.

 Almost 136 international TV channels are available in the IPTV playlist for subscribers of the Ashgabat City Telephone Network.
 Most of them are thematic channels: news, sports, scientific and educational, TV channels for children, channels of various genres of cinema, music.

 Residents of Ashgabat also watch television via satellite dishes.

 Radio

 As of 2008, Ashgabat has 4 FM stations: Owaz, Char Tarapdan, Miras and Watan.
 These stations can additionally be streamed through Turkmentelecom's website.